qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

 Style Method
 ------------

 Let's start with the ``style`` sub entry.
 The value under this key should be a function which returns a set of properties to apply to the target widget.
 The first parameter of the function is named ``states``.
 This is a map containing keys with boolean values which signalize which states are switched on.
-The data could be used to react on specific states like ``hovered``, ``focused``, ``selected``, etc. The second parameter ``styles`` is only avaliable if a ``include`` key is given.
+The data could be used to react on specific states like ``hovered``, ``focused``, ``selected``, etc. The second parameter ``styles`` is only available if a ``include`` key is given.
 If so, the ``styles`` parameter contains the styles of the included appearance.
 This may be very handy if you just want to add some padding and don't want to change it completely.
 In any case, you don't need to return the given styles.
 The returned styles and the ``styles`` argument will be merged by the appearance manager with a higher priority for the local (returned) styles.

 It is required that all properties applied in one state are applied in all other states.
 Something like this is seen as bad style and may result in wrong styling: